-When you click save, a modal will pop up asking you to select a client column or skip & save dataset.
-If you’re in this document, you’ll want to select a column, however you can skip & save and select the client column later if you desire (see section below).
+After you click save, a modal appears asking you to either select a client column or skip and save the dataset.
+If you’re in this document, you’ll want to select a column.
+However, you can skip and save and select the client column later if desired (see the Select a Column section below).

 Make sure the client column you select is the appropriate column otherwise the mapping will not work or could potentially cause gauges to show the wrong data.

-After selecting the client column, click on the save button and you’re all done!
+After selecting the client column, click on the Save button.